 Night Time Economy - CSE Resources

-The county’s taxi drivers, hoteliers and licensed premises are being asked to support the police and local authorities to recognise the signs of child sexual exploitation and help keep children and young people safe across Northamptonshire.
+The county’s taxi drivers, hoteliers and licensed premises are being asked to support in recognising the signs of child sexual exploitation across Northamptonshire.

 As part of the ongoing ‘Say Something if you See Something’ campaign, those who work in these fields have been given bespoke training materials about child sexual exploitation (CSE) so they are aware of the indicators that could mean a child is at risk of being exploited.

 The materials above, provide guidance about the signs to look out for and actions which must be taken if staff see anything which may indicate a child is at risk, along with a ‘safeguarding checklist’ of procedures to adhere to in order to fulfil safeguarding requirements in their area of business.

 Detective Chief Inspector Rich Tompkins, who leads the RISE (Reducing Incidents of Sexual Exploitation) team, said: